goatcorp/dalamud-docs/docs/plugin-development/interacting-with-the-game.md

 :::warning

 It is important to note that hooking is a *highly invasive* operation!
 You are substituting out the game's code for your own, which requires certain levels of care to be taken.
-For example, if the code inside you hook throws an exception, you may crash the game.
+For example, if the code inside your hook throws an exception, you will most likely crash the game.
+Be sure you are properly handling/managing exceptions that your code may raise.

-Hooks should be lean and resilient to errors.
+In most cases, hooks are also *blocking* and will prevent the game from executing until they return.
+Ensure that any code inside a hook is reasonably performant and won't cause unnecessary delays.

 :::